LMFrank/ProxyPool/README.md

 ### Redis service

-If you set up redis authentication, you need to set 'REDIS_PASSWORD' in settings.py to your password
+If you set up redis authentication, you need to set 'REDIS_PASSWORD' in settings.py

 ### Proxy providers